 Meltham Walkers are Welcome were formed in January 2013 when a group of local people, got together to promote Meltham as a great place to walk.

-As Meltham is on the edge of the Peak District National Park it benefits from having a large network of public footpaths, tracks and trails as well as excellent amenities.
+As Meltham is on the edge of the Peak District National Park it benefits from having a large network of public footpaths, Bridleways and Byways as well as excellent amenities.

 We initially identified 10 walk routes and were lucky to come across a list of walk routes published in 1972 by Meltham Civic Society.
 Our group set about checking and updating these walks to form routes of varying lengths which we have published on our website.

 We host these free guided walks on the third Sunday of every month starting from the car park at the Carlile Street, Meltham at 10am where people of all ages and abilities can join us for the health benefits of walking and also to enjoy the local countryside and meet other people.

 Meltham has a fascinating history and in 2016 we created the Meltham Blue Plaque trail walk to celebrate this.
 We were helped by David Pattern of Huddersfield Exposed who did the research and provided us with the information for the plaques.
 We raised funds to purchase the blue plaques and have placed these on the many historic buildings and places of interest in Meltham.